alexey-larionov/wecare_ampliseq_nfe/README.md

-# Scripts for WECARE Ampliseq - NFE analysis
+# Scripts for WECARE-Ampliseq-NFE analysis
+Started Sep2019
 This repository is for personal use